Nursing Home Abuse Attorney

 About Rue & Ziffra Law Offices

 Rue & Ziffra is a local law firm that has been fighting for residents of Volusia and Flagler Counties since 1976.
-With a team of nine attorneys who are committed to personal injury and wrongful death representation, we have over 180 years of combined experience, and we have recovered millions of dollars in financial compensation for our clients.
-We have deep roots in our local community, and we are proud to call ourselves “Your Local Attorneys” for cases of nursing home abuse in Palm Coast, Edgewater, Orange City, and the surrounding areas.
+With a team of ten attorneys who are committed to personal injury and wrongful death representation, we have over 195 years of combined experience, and we have recovered millions of dollars in financial compensation for our clients.
+We have deep roots in our local community, and we are proud to call ourselves “Your Local Attorneys” for cases of nursing home abuse in Palm Coast, Deland, Port Orange, Daytona Beach, and the surrounding areas.

 Your Local Nursing Home Abuse Attorney